 Dual Citizenship

+There is a process for a citizen of one society to acquire citizenship in another society.
+There are three major steps.
 An overview of the three distinct steps and their relationship with one another is presented in the section "Overview of Becoming a Dual Citizen".
 The actual three distinct steps of becoming a dual citizen are discussed in the following three sections: "Request to Create Invitation to Become Citizen", "Inviting to Become Citizen" and "Accepting Dual Citizenship".

 Overview of Becoming a Dual Citizen

-In due course of time, the inviting society will consider the request and it may accept the request and create the invitation.
-Creation of such an invitation based on the request implies approval of the society for the invitee to become a citizen of the inviting society.
+In due time, the inviting society will consider and may approve the request by issuing an invitation.
+Issuing an invitation based on the request means the society indicates approval of the invitee's citizenship.
 This is discussed in the section "Inviting to Become Citizen".

 Request to Create Invitation to Become Citizen